Patio Cost Calculator (UK)

 Measure the Patio Area

-The one thing we need from you is an approximate idea of the length and width of the area you want to have a new patio installed.
+The main detail you’ll need is an approximate idea of the length and width of the area you want to have a new patio installed.

 Can’t find that pesky measuring tape?
 You can get a rough idea by thinking about the size of the area in terms of how many cars it could fit.